simphotonics/directed_graph/README.md

 To use this library include [directed_graph] as adependency in your pubspec.yaml file.

 The example below shows how to construct a graph.
 The constructor takes an optional edges map as parameter.
+Note: Several edges can be specified with one map entry.
+The key contains the vertex1 where the edges start and the value contains a list of vertices connected to vertex1 where the edges end.

 If a comparator is specified, vertices are sorted accordingly.
 ```Dart
 var red = Vertex<String>('red');